Batman: Dark Tomorrow

-Batman: Dark Tomorrow is an action-adventure game developed and published by Kemco for the GameCube and Xbox in 2003.
+is an action-adventure game developed and published by Kemco for the GameCube and Xbox in 2003.
 It is based on the DC Comics character Batman.
-Many precedents of the comics are cited, especially as it pertains to Ra's al Ghul, and Batman's relationship with al Ghul's daughter, Talia al Ghul.
+The game involves linear, stealth-based action and combat; players control Batman and navigate multiple levels while having access to a variety of weapons and gadgets to complete objectives.
+Many precedents of the comics are cited in the plot, such as the use of supervillain Ra's al Ghul, and Batman's relationship with al Ghul's daughter, Talia.

-Initially announced in 2001 as a GameCube exclusive, Batman: Dark Tomorrow was envisioned as being an open-ended, faithful, and realistic approach to the Batman franchise, in a similar vein to the Batman: Arkham series years later.
+Initially announced in 2001 as a GameCube exclusive, Batman: Dark Tomorrow was envisioned as an open-world action-adventure game, taking a realistic approach to the Batman franchise.
 However, as development progressed, the game was scaled back and slated for release on multiple consoles.
+A PlayStation 2 version of the game was planned but ultimately scrapped.

+The game was released in North America on March 18, 2003.
+It received negative reviews from critics, who panned its controls, gameplay, and camera system, though the faithfulness to the comics received minor praise.
+In retrospect, the game is viewed as one of the worst video games ever made.

 Gameplay

-Batman: Dark Tomorrow is a linear, stealth-based action game in which players control Batman as he fights crime.
-Batman is equipped with several of his tools, such as Batarangs, smoke bombs, and grappling hooks.
+Batman: Dark Tomorrow is a linear, stealth-based action game in which players control Batman as he fights crime and villainy.
+Batman is equipped with several of his tools, such as batarangs, smoke bombs, and a grappling hook.
 Levels each have certain objectives that players must achieve to proceed, while criminals and enemies will attempt to stop the player's progress.
-While enemies can be knocked unconscious, they cannot be killed (due to Batman's "no killing" code); this requires the player to handcuff the criminal to keep them from attacking.
-There are several parts in levels in which the game saves; if the player dies, it will reload to the last save.
-Members of Batman's supporting cast of allies also appear in the cinematics of the game, including Oracle, Robin, and Batgirl.
-Nightwing does not appear, but is mentioned in dialogue as possible backup leading into the game's climax.
+While enemies can be knocked unconscious, they cannot be killed (due to Batman's "no killing" code); this requires the player to handcuff enemies to keep them from attacking.
+The game uses a checkpoint system, with each level featuring several checkpoints that automatically save the player's progress; if Batman is killed, the game reloads to the latest checkpoint.
+Members of Batman's supporting cast of allies appear in the cinematics of the game, including Oracle, Robin, and Batgirl.
+Nightwing does not appear but is mentioned in dialogue as possible backup leading into the game's climax.

-The game features various endings depending on how the last few sections of the game are played.
-To get the "good" ending, Batman must disarm a signal device before facing Ra's.
-This is never made clear to the player beforehand, however, and as such the ending most players will get is one of three "bad" endings which has Batman defeating Ra's who then sets off bombs he has set up around the globe, killing 1/3 of the world's population.
-This initially caused confusion among gamers and critics as to why beating the game essentially had Batman failing to save the world.
+The game features various endings depending on how the last few sections are played.
+To get the "good" ending, Batman must disarm a signal device before facing Ra's al Ghul.
+This is never made clear to the player beforehand, however, and as such, players unfamiliar with the game are likely to get one of the three "bad" endings, in which Ra's sets off bombs he has planted around the globe, killing a third of the world's population.
+This initially caused much confusion among gamers and critics, who questioned why beating the game essentially had Batman failing to save the world.